Dehydrating Cherry Tomatoes

-Brush the cut face of the tomatoes with a mixture of salt, pepper, and olive oil.
-I like to use a silicone pastry brush that can be put into the dishwasher.
+Step 2: Brush the cut face of the tomatoes with a mixture of salt, pepper, and olive oil.
+I like to use a dishwasher-safe silicone pastry brush.

-The pic below shows the cherry tomatoes in stages of the process, from raw to 5 hours in and then 8 hours.
-As with any dehydrating, you can stop at any point you like.
-Just know that fruits and vegetables that have a bit of moisture left in them may mold if left at room temperature.
+Step 3: Dehydrate in your oven or dehydrator.
+The pic below shows the dehydrating cherry tomatoes from raw, to 5 hours in, and then 8 hours.
+You can stop at any point you like.
+Just know that if these dehydrated cherry tomatoes have moisture left, they may mold if left at room temperature.

 If you want to store dehydrated tomatoes at room temperature for longer than a week or two, you will want to make sure to completely dehydrate them so they have no moisture at all.
 Otherwise, dehydrated tomatoes should be used within a week or so.